mongodb/libmongocrypt/bindings/python/README.rst

 Python wrapper library for libmongocrypt that supports client side encryption in drivers.
 PyMongoCrypt uses `cffi <https://pypi.org/project/cffi/>`_.

+**Support for client side encryption is in beta.
+Backwards-breaking changes may be made before the final release.**

 PyMongoCrypt supports Python 2.7 and 3.4+.

 Support / Feedback